By: Ian Logan & Jonathan Glancey

 A RAILROAD GLOSSARY

-The journalist, author and broadcaster Jonathan Glancey is a trailblazing commentator on architecture and design, writing about buildings, cars, planes and trains with deep knowledge and infectious enthusiasm.
-The architecture and design editor of The Guardian from 1997 to 2012, he now reports on those topics for the website BBC Culture and newspapers and magazines worldwide.
+The journalist, author, and broadcaster Jonathan Glancey is a trailblazing commentator on architecture and design, writing about buildings, cars, planes, and trains with deep knowledge and infectious enthusiasm.
+The architecture and design editor of The Guardian from 1997 to 2012, he now reports on those topics for the Daily Telegraph, magazines, and newspapers.

 FOREWORD BY NORMAN FOSTER

-Logomotive touches on so many of my personal interests and in the ways they connect, particularly the age of streamlining, which ushered in the new era of lightweight, stainless steel post-steam expresses like the Burlington Zephyr built by Budd of Philadelphia and Union Pacific M10000.
+Logomotive touches on so many of my personal interests and in the ways they connect, particularly streamlining, which ushered in the new era of lightweight, stainless steel, post-steam expresses like the Burlington Zephyr built by Budd of Philadelphia and Union Pacific’s M-10000.
 Budd also pressed body panels for the revolutionary Chrysler Airflow automobile of the same period.
-In promotional photo shoots, the Airflow appears alongside the M10000.
+In promotional photo shoots, the Airflow appears alongside the M-10000.
 Significantly, both are also visually linked to the Art Deco detailing of the New York Chrysler Building – all born in the early 1930s.

 FROM CHAPTER 3: ARRIVALS AND DEPARTURES